Temperature transformation recovering the compressible law of the wall for turbulent channel flow

 \citet{Huang2023} proposed VD-type and SL-type temperature transformations, which apply to both isothermal and adiabatic wall conditions, with the SL-type transformation showing superior performance.
 More recently, \citet{Cheng2024b} proposed three Mach number invariant functions and a new SL-type transformation that demonstrates good performance above adiabatic wall in turbulent channel flow and isothermal wall in turbulent boundary layer flow.

-The studies of \citet{Chen2022}, \citet{Huang2023}, and \citet{Cheng2024b} demonstrate the possibility of recovering the temperature law of the wall in compressible turbulent flows.
+The studies of \citet{Chen2022}, \citet{Huang2023}, and \citet{Cheng2024b} demonstrate the possibility of recovering the temperature LoW in compressible turbulent flows.
 The most important lesson of their studies is that variations in fluid properties and aerodynamic heating effects should be taken into consideration.
 Incorporating the effect of high-order statistics can also enhance the performance of the transformation.
 However, it should be noted that there is still room for improvement in previous transformations.
 For instance, the slope of the logarithmic profile remains unsatisfactory in the results of \citet{Chen2022}.
-At relatively low Reynolds numbers, the logarithmic profile under the transformation by \citet{Huang2023} is less pronounced.
-The transformation by \citet{Cheng2024b} is effective for adiabatic wall in turbulent channel flow, but its performance is less satisfactory for isothermal walls.
+At relatively low Reynolds numbers, the logarithmic profiles under the transformation by \citet{Huang2023} are less pronounced.
+In compressible turbulent channel flow, the transformation by \citet{Cheng2024b} is effective for adiabatic wall, but its performance for isothermal walls is less satisfactory.

 Considering the Reynolds analogy, the log-law for temperature and velocity distribution would share the same fundamental arguments.
 The log-law for velocity is supported by the arguments of Prandtl and Millikan \citep{Pirozzoli2014}.
 Prandtl's reasoning relies on the assumptions of linear variation of mixing length (\( l_m = \kappa y \)) and uniform (constant) shear stress in the near wall region.
-Millikan's argument is based on asymptotic matching of the law of the wall in the inner layer and the velocity-defect law in the outer layer \citep{Coles1956,Pope2000turbulent,wilcox2006turbulence,Pirozzoli2014,Luchini2017}.
+Millikan's argument is based on asymptotic matching of the LoW in the inner layer and the velocity-defect law in the outer layer \citep{Coles1956,Pope2000turbulent,wilcox2006turbulence,Pirozzoli2014,Luchini2017}.